 Independence, Politics, Economy

 Like Croatians, Montenegrins have a “relentless desire for independence”.
 They’ve fought fierce battles against large invading armies.

 Montenegro has been independent since 2006.
 The President Milo Đukanović is also President of the Democratic Party of Socialists of Montenegro.
 He’s known as a “Balkan political strongman” and has been in power since 1997.
 I’ve heard that Đukanović is unpopular with younger Montenegrins.

-My landlord expressed concern that the current situation in Kosovo might have a negative impact on Montenegro.
+My landlord expressed concern that the current situation in Kosovo might have a negative impact on Montenegro joining the European Union.
 I don’t know much about it and am educating myself.